EternityForest/WBTV/README.md

 ####WBTV_Clock_error_per_second
 This 16 bit value represents the estimated accuracy of the internal oscillator.
-It is in parts per 2**16, and defaults to 2500, or 4%, but you can write a smallr value if your oscillator is better.
+It is in parts per 2**16, and defaults to 2500, or 4%, but you can write a smaller value if your oscillator is better.
 Suggested conservative values based on your crystal

     0.5% = 350(Common ceramic resonator)